-Some studies have found somewhat increased risks for temporary hearing damage from listening to music during strenuous exercise, compared to when listening at rest.
+Some studies have found somewhat increased risks for temporary hearing damage from listening to music during strenuous exercise, compared to when listening to rest.
 Some Finnish researchers, such as Airo et al {40-41} recommended that exercisers should set their headphone volumes to half of their normal loudness and only use them for half an hour.
-With modern technology for the production of noise cancelling headphones which are so effective that a person may not be able to hear oncoming traffic or pay attention to environmental factors has put many Nigerians in an untimely death.
-Airo considered loud music from headphones application as one of the general dangers caused on the users and can lead to dangerous health situations {41} the threshold of hearing.
-For the normal human ear, pain is experienced at sound pressures of the order of 60 Pa; this level is the threshold of pain {43}.
-The Bel which is the logarithm of the ratio of two quantities, one of which is a reference quantity is employed in the sound measurement: to avoid a scale which is too compressed over the sensitivity range of the ear, the decibel is introduced.
-The sound pressure level (SPL), in decibels (dB) which is often measured with a sound level meter, is obtained from this equation: SPL (dB) SPL (Db) =10log (Prms/ref)
+With modern technology for the production of noise canceling headphones which are so effective that a person may not be able to hear oncoming traffic or pay attention to environmental factors has put many Nigerians in an untimely death.
+Airo considered loud music from headphones application as one of the general dangers caused by the users and can lead to dangerous health situations {41} the ratio of two quantities, one of which is a reference quantity is employed in the sound measurement: to avoid a scale which is too compressed over the sensitivity range of the ear, the decibel is introduced.
+The sound pressure level (SPL), in decibels (dB) which is often measured with a sound level meter, is obtained from this equation: SPL (dB) SPL (Db) = 10log (P2rms/2ref)